rust-lang/rust-wiki-backup/Doc-building-for-android.md

         adb shell /system/bin/hello

-### How to compile rust code into an APK to deploy on a device
+### How to add rust code into an ndk project to create an APK

 Use rustc with --crate-type=staticlib etc to emit rust code which can be linked with C/C++ sources compiled by the android standalone toolchain's g++.
 From here is it possible to create an APK as with NDK examples.
 Use #[no_mangle] extern "C" rust functions to export functions which can be called by android frameworks

-Sample of modifications to the android-ndk native-activity sample makefile (jni/Android.mk) :-
+Sample of modifications to the android-ndk "native-activity" sample makefile (jni/Android.mk) :-

     LOCAL_PATH := $(call my-dir)
     include $(CLEAR_VARS)